 The Elephant was a stylistic departure from anything Suzuki had mounted before.
 The story of the play revolves around two surviving victims of the Hiroshima’s atom bomb blast.
 The play itself is a dark minimalist absurd play which makes use of repetitive lines and actions and Suzuki’s production was made all the more startling by the passive neutral acting style of Ono Seki and the simple but symbolically rich décor.

 Tokyo, like many places in the world, became part of a global upsurge of student led revolt.
 In Japan, the revolutionary movement centred its anger on the presence of American military bases.
-Foremost among the Japanese revolutionary theatre groups were Satoh Mkaoto’s Jokyo Gekijo, which was nicknamed Aka tento (Red Tent) because of the red tent which they pitched as their performance space, the Center 68/69 led by Satoh Makoto and nicknamed Kuro tento (Black Tent), Terayama Shuji’s Tenjô Sajiki and Suzuki’s and Minoru’s Waseda Little Theatre (WLT) later known as SCOT.
+Foremost among the Japanese revolutionary theatre groups were Satoh Mkaoto’s Jokyo Gekijo, which was nicknamed Aka tento (Red Tent) led by Kara Juro.
+This was named red tent because of the red tent which they pitched as their performance space.
+Other important revolutionary theatres were the Center 68/69 led by Satoh Makoto and nicknamed Kuro tento (Black Tent), Terayama Shuji’s Tenjô Sajiki and Suzuki’s and Minoru’s Waseda Little Theatre (WLT) later known as SCOT.

 The formation of the WLT with Betsuyaku Minoru in 1966, gave Suzuki the platform with which to experiment with developing a new form of theatre and a new form of actor training.
 The WLT production of Minoru’s The Little Match Girl won much critical acclaim.
 This adaptation of a Hans Christian Andersen story depicts the interaction between a destitute woman and two apparent strangers and the play’s combination of didactic narration, unemotional dialogue and interrogative undertones made the play the perfect instrument for Suzuki’s to begin his experiments with theatre style and form.
 Enduring stylistic elements started to emerge from Suzuki’s experiments with this minimalist absurdism started to emerge including the use of symbolic staging (the single lamppost in his work with Betsuyaku Minoru is reminiscent of Beckett’s tree in Waiting for Godot) Suzuki’s close collaboration with significant angura playwrights such as Betsuyaku Minoru, Sato Makato (My Beatles or the Funeral) and Juro Kara (Virgin Mask), also coincide with his move to and use of intimate theatre spaces, his close work with actress Kayoko Shiraishi and his rediscovery of the aesthetics and forms of Noh and kabuki which were the springboard for Suzuki’s discovery of his own style and techniques.